Cancer and Chemotherapy Almost Killed Me In January 2007.

 back to Home, page.

 2. Then, look in your email box for my reply "From Peggy Sue".
-(It will be sent to the email address you provide, so double check for accuracy.)
+(It will be sent to the email address you provide.
+Kindly double check your completed information for accuracy.)

-4. Next, call the clinic to obtain a 'Free Confidential Medical Evaluation' with the Medical Director.
+6. Next, call the clinic to arrange to send the patient’s medical records/test results and arrange a 'Free Confidential Medical Evaluation' with the Medical Director if you desire.

 What you'll receive immediately